-I am going to make some statements about Christ’s place in the Trinity.
+I am going to make some statements about the Messiah’s place in what Christians call the Trinity.
 In doing so, there will be many occasions for discriminating readers to raise all sorts of red flags about what I am saying.
-So, I would like to state categorically that the things I am saying should be looked at as merely a different perspective that should be able to be integrated into the orthodox understanding of Trinity.
+So, I would like to state categorically that the things I am saying should be looked at as merely a different perspective.
 I’m simply not going to address the standard language that was formulated long ago or the concepts that such language represents.
 My intention is not to contradict anything.
 Theology should have as its aim to know God.
 As theological formulas are developed, many will be complementary with those that already exist.
 Many will be exclusive of others, contradictory as such, requiring an either/or mindset in order to discriminate what one will accept or reject for inclusion in their systematic understanding of theology.
 Sometimes, though, it’s just best to look at things from a different perspective.
 One could compare to a group of physicists sitting together and commenting, “hey, General Relativity just isn’t predicting the motions of these protons properly.
 Huh.
 Well, let’s try Quantum Mechanics.”
 “Relativity” as it were is still accurate and valid for helping God’s children understand him on its scale and in its element, but Quantum Mechanics does as well for those who are asking different questions and have different concerns.
 So, with that said, I will begin and hope that I won’t be burned at the stake.

 Unlike many, I have always connected the number two with the Trinity.
-Naturally there are three persons, but whenever I look at the number two in scripture, things come up that make me think of the Son and the Holy Spirit distinctly.
+Naturally there are three constituents, God (אין סוף), the Word of God (דבר השם), and the Holy Spirit (רוח הקודש), but whenever I look at the number two in scripture, things come up that make me think of the Word and the Spirit distinctly.
 Let’s take a look at the number two as it has struck me in scripture.

 And you shall make two cherubim of gold; of hammered work shall you make them, on the two ends of the mercy seat.Exodus 25:18